meetings/gearsloth/Doc/Task format specification.md

 * `runner_retry_timeout`: if defined this is any string that is parseable into an integer.
 Represents the time in seconds after which a runner is to retry submitting the task for execution if it failed to do so previously.
 * `runner_retry_count`: if defined this is any string that is parseable into an integer.
 Represents the number of times a runner is to try to submit the task for execution if it failed to do so previously.
 * `payload`: if defined this can be anything that can be sanely converted into a string.
 It may also be a JSON object in itself. `payload` will be passed on to the `func_name` function as given or to the `controller` if defined for more processing.

+#### Internal
+* `id`: Set by the adapter.
+It should be an object with one mandatory property: `db_id`, which is mainly used by the composite adapter. `db_id` should be a human-readable string based on the database configuration.
+The rest of the properties can be freely set by the adapter.
-* `first_run`: at the time of the first execution the current timestamp is stored into this field. *Don't use this field.*
+* `first_run`: at the time of the first execution the current timestamp is stored into this field.

 In addition the `task` JSON object may contain any number of fields (for example to be passed to the `controller`) These additional fields will not be taken into account in any way in the control flow other than in the custom `controller` if it is to do so.